Favck/Bot_telegram_python/README.md

 # Telegram bot on python
-It's a guessing bot.
-You can play with it as follows, you guess a number, it guesses it.
-It is also possible to change the number of tries (Default is 5).
+This is a bot for guessing numbers.
+You can play with it as follows: the bot guesses a number from 1 to 100 and you guess it.
+You can also change the number of tries (default is 5).
+You can view your statistics.
+The minus of the bot is that it saves the data not in the database but in a pickle file.
 # Setting up a bot in Telegram.

 To do so, navigate to the @BotFather bot.
 Next, create your own bot.
 Everything will be written there.